Updated: Sep 11

 Critically, immediately following a disagreement, the speed and quality of our reconciliation are revealed.
 In the not desired current state, a typical joy delay-causing negative narrative may be:

-“You were wrong, I’m right, I remember when the bad thing happened” or
+“You were wrong, I’m right, I remember when another bad thing happened” or

 "I don’t trust you; you are a bad parent; you are a bad person.”